webpack/webpack.js.org/src/content/guides/build-performance.md

 ### Typescript

 - Use the `fork-ts-checker-webpack-plugin` for type checking in a separate process.
-- Configure loaders to skip typechecking.
+- Configure loaders to skip type checking.
 - Use the `ts-loader` in `happyPackMode: true` / `transpileOnly: true`.

 ### Sass

-- `node-sass` has a bug which blocks threads from the Node.js threadpool.
+- `node-sass` has a bug which blocks threads from the Node.js thread pool.
 When using it with the `thread-loader` set `workerParallelJobs: 2`.